Colorado STEM School Shooting Suspect Allegedly Targeted Classmates Who Made Fun Of His Gender Identity

 — The Colorado Sun (@ColoradoSun) June 12, 2019

-Both J and Erickson told police that they spoke the night before the shooting on the social media platform Snapchat, and that J was suicidal and “wanted revenge.”
+Both J and Erickson told police that they spoke the night before the shooting on the social media platform Snapchat and that J was suicidal and “wanted revenge.”
 They allegedly went to Erickson’s home during lunch and broke into his parents’ gun safe, stealing several weapons and ammunition.
 They also allegedly did cocaine, although Erickson claims he was bullied into it by J.

-Erickson also reportedly claimed that he wanted stop J; however, police say that he wasn’t able to explain why he never told a trusted adult about J’s alleged plans.
+Erickson also reportedly claimed that he wanted to stop J. However, police say that he wasn’t able to explain why he never told a trusted adult about J’s alleged plans.

-It remains unclear, as of this writing, if Erickson also has a noncomforming gender identity.
+It remains unclear, as of this writing, if Erickson also has a nonconforming gender identity.

 Erickson and J are both being tried as adults in this case, each facing over 40 counts of murder, attempted murder, and various gun crimes.
 J’s attorneys, however, have attempted to move his case into juvenile court.
 As of this writing, neither suspect has entered a plea.